Lesterpaintstheworld/terminal-velocity/story/act1/act1_outline.md

 - **Content Gaps Identified**: Need for deeper exploration of character motivations and emotional stakes, particularly in relation to the ethical implications of AI integration.

 ## Themes:
 - The potential and risks of AI, including human-AI relationships.
+For a detailed summary of character arcs and thematic elements, see `narrative_elements_summary.md`.

 ## Character Development:
 - Focus on how characters react to the emergence of AI and their initial conflicts.